WICG/view-transitions/scoped-transitions.md

 5. Run the animations.

-6. Clean up by destorying the pseudo-element tree.
+6. Clean up by destroying the pseudo-element tree.

 Between steps 2 and 4, we need to pause the rendering of the scoped transition root's subtree so that the developer can update it without presenting those